csniper-patrick/slurm-lab/README.md

 Make sure you have enabled `podman compose` or `podman-compose` as well.

 ### Quick start
-The images built from this project are published to [dockerhub - csniper/slurm-lab](https://hub.docker.com/repository/docker/csniper/slurm-lab/).
+The images built from this project are published to [Docker hub - csniper/slurm-lab](https://hub.docker.com/r/csniper/slurm-lab).
 You could start your slurm-lab container cluster following these simple steps.
 ```
 git clone https://gitlab.com/CSniper/slurm-lab.git
 cd slurm-lab
 podman compose -f compose.yml up -d
 ```
-If you want to run your lab using other available images, check out the list of available tags [here](https://hub.docker.com/repository/docker/csniper/slurm-lab/tags).
+If you want to run your lab using other available images, check out the list of available tags [here](https://hub.docker.com/r/csniper/slurm-lab/tags).
 Then specify the tag you want to use in file `.env`.
 eg. specify tag latest-deb to use Debian-based image.
 ```
 TAG=latest-deb